SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 From the start of Year 7 a continuum of support is provided at all levels, based on the following information:

-- Knowledge and information received by the SENCO and the Pastoral Team, during transition meetings from KS2 to KS3
+- Knowledge and information received by the SENDCo and the Pastoral Team, during transition meetings from Year 6 to Year 7

 - Accelerated Reader and Blackwell Spelling Test taken in early September